City Comparison

 Germantown is more affordable with a median home price of $440K, compared to $520K in Spotsylvania.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Germantown prices range from $175K–$850K.
 Spotsylvania prices range from $130K–$3M.

-Germantown has stronger schools overall, with a 78% average pass rate compared to 74% in Spotsylvania.
-Top schools in Germantown include Northwest High School and Seneca Valley High School.
-In Spotsylvania, standout schools include Riverbend High School and Courtland High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Germantown public schools have a 78% average SOL pass rate; Spotsylvania has 74% (2024 state assessment data).
+Public schools in Germantown include Northwest High School and Seneca Valley High School; in Spotsylvania, Riverbend High School and Courtland High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Germantown or Spotsylvania?